This page lists questions 45 to 56 of the European Medicines Agency's questions and answers on presubmission guidance.

 Subcontracting pharmacovigilance activities

 The MAH may subcontract certain activities of the pharmacovigilance system to third parties.
-It will nevertheless retain full responsibility for the completeness and accuracy of the PSMF.
+It shall nevertheless retain full responsibility for the completeness and accuracy of the pharmacovigilance system master file (PSMF).

 The MAH will have to draw up a list of its existing subcontracts between itself and the third parties, specifying the products and territories concerned.